Curry Leaf Plant

 Known by many names included Bergera koenigii, murraya, curry leaf, sweet neem, kariveppilai, karipatta or karhi-pat.
 This is the true curry leaf that is a key ingredient in a number of dishes from south east Asia.
 Particularly prized by chefs and cooks this is a herb that is hard to get hold of in the UK at it's best when used fresh.

-We grow these very special plants at our Sussex nursery and they are so popular it is worth reserving one whilst they are available.
+We grow these very special plants at our Sussex nursery and they are so popular it is worth reserving one for delivery next year.

 Healthy plant